 I am an experienced network engineer and architect, and over the course of my career have worked with, on, or for most of the major Internet backbones and content providers in some capacity, as well as several large enterprises.
-If you've every used a cell phone or the Internet, you've used something I've taught, designed, supported, or built1.
+If you've ever used a cell phone or the Internet, you've used something I've taught, designed, supported, or built1.

 I specialize in large-scale IP/MPLS SP and enterprise networking, but hey, bits are bits.
-I enjoy a steep learning curve in a challenging environment, and have as of late been interested in cloud networking, network security, and network automation.
+I enjoy a near-vertical learning curve in a challenging environment, and have as of late been interested in cloud networking, network security, and network automation.
 I excel at documenting the undocumented, seeing the big picture, and leading from the front.